Top 5 Facebook Performance Metrics that Actually Matter

 You can get this data by heading to the People tab in your Page Insights.

 Bonus metric: what is the best time to strike?

 Good timing for publishing content on Facebook is crucial.
-It will make easier to reach your audience and get organic traffic, and topped up with Facebook Ads will make your data results go through the roof.
+It will make it easier to reach your audience and get organic traffic, and topped up with Facebook Ads will make your data results go through the roof.

 How to find your best time for posting?

 Facebook Insights does not offer straightforward data for working this one out.
 You can get a sense of when your audience is most likely to be online by looking at Posts data.

 There are tools though that can show you optimal times for posting content on Facebook based on engagement rate.

 What you can measure, you can improve.
 Now that you have key Facebook metrics explained, use it to your advantage.